How Tall Should a Cat Tree Be? (Complete Height Guide for Indoor Cats)

 If your cat ignores their tree, the height is often the reason — most cats won’t use a tree that doesn’t give them enough vertical space.

-Kittens need lower cat trees while they build coordination and confidence.
+Kittens need shorter, stable cat trees while they build coordination and confidence.

 Look for: